Fnatic wins the LOCK//IN against LOUD

 LOUD 12 - 14 FNC

 Fnatic, stronger than LOUD

-From the very first confrontations on Ascent, it is clear that Fnatic came well prepared to face LOUD.
-Rather than defending the various venues in a conventional manner, they rely on both retakes and rotations to prevent the Brazilians from exploiting their greatest quality: pure offense.
-Often caught off guard, LOUD's players are faced with a Boaster of the great days.
+From the very first confrontations on Ascent, it was clear that Fnatic came well prepared to face LOUD.
+Rather than defending the various sites in a conventional manner, they relied on both retakes and rotations to prevent the Brazilians from exploiting their greatest quality: pure offense.
+Often caught off guard, the LOUD players were faced with a Boaster of the great days.
 The Fnatic captain regularly performs triples and even had the nerve to attempt numerous knife kills when his team was on the power play.
 While LOUD managed to score a few points, Fnatic clearly came out on top by controlling the economy throughout the game.
 Fnatic then won the first map by a score of 13-8.

 The scenario seemed to repeat itself on Fracture, with Fnatic dominating and LOUD constantly reacting and panicking.
 This time, the problem was not so much Boaster, but Leo, absolutely imperial in every round.
 Only cauanzin was able to get away with it on the LOUD side.
 The World Champions then asked for a time-out to recover and review their strategy.
 After that, they managed to play with more cohesion and win their first set of 4 rounds to close the Defence side.
 But it was a little too late, as the change of side reshuffled the deck once again and Fnatic won 7 of the 8 rounds of the second part of the map, closing Fracture on a score of 13-7.